Andy Warhol - Jimmy Carter II FS II.151 jpg

 Edition: Edition of 100, 25 AP, signed and numbered in felt pen lower left.
 Some prints are also signed by Jimmy Carter.
 Published to raise funds for his campaign for president.

 Andy Warhol created his print, Jimmy Carter II 151 in 1976 as one of two prints depicting Carter.
 He was commissioned by the Democratic National Committee to design a portrait for Jimmy Carter’s presidential campaign.
 By employing Warhol as the artist, Jimmy Carter hoped to reach out to the younger voters and the voters of New York, thus utilizing Warhol’s status as a pop culture icon to his advantage.
 This strategic move by the hopeful Democratic was an attempt to position himself as a progressive candidate.
 This portrait shows Jimmy Carter with a gleaming smile, perhaps to appeal to his voters.
-Warhol added his own touch by embellishing the print with rich red and blue and peach color for Jimmy’s face and hand.
+Warhol added his own touch by embellishing the print with rich red, blue and peach color for Jimmy’s face and hand.

 Warhol’s Jimmy Carter II was printed y Rupert Jasen Smith in New York and published by the Democratic National Committee in Washington, DC.